HeidiKeskitalo2020/Algo-and-Data/Answers.md

 1. Cut the cheese

    Make sure that the cheese is cut into little triangles.

 2. Slice the tomatoes

    Be careful when holding the knife.

-For more help on tomato slicing, see Thomas Jefferson's seminal essay _Tom Ate Those_.
+   or more help on tomato slicing, see Thomas Jefferson's seminal essay _Tom Ate Those_.
 ___
 We pictured the meek mild creatures where
 They dwelt in their strawy pen,
 Nor did it occur to one of us there
 To doubt they were kneeling then.

 ___
 1. Crack three eggs over a bowl.
 Now, you're going to want to crack the eggs in such a way that you don't make a mess.
  If you _do_ make a mess, use a towel to clean it up!
 2. Pour a gallon of milk into the bowl.
 Basically, take the same guidance as above: don't be messy, but if you are, clean it up!